-The tricky bit is how to implement Salesforce in such a way that you translate the platform’s powerful features into functional solutions for your specific business – getting the Salesforce implementation strategy right.
+The tricky bit is how to implement Salesforce in such a way that you translate the platform’s powerful features into functional solutions for your specific business – getting the Salesforce implementation plan right.

 Salesforce Implementation Preparation

-Let’s take a look at some of the things you definitely want to include in your process to make sure you prepare adequately.
+Let’s take a look at some of the things you want to include in your process to make sure you prepare adequately: